AdobeDocs/experience-platform.en/help/destinations/ui/connect-destination.md

 1. If you selected **[!UICONTROL Set up]**, skip to the next step.

-   If you selected **[!UICONTROL Activate segments]**, you can now see a list of the existing destination connections.
+   If you selected **[!UICONTROL Activate segments]**, you can now see a list of existing destination connections.

    Select **[!UICONTROL Configure new destination]**.